Pseudoword: Linguistic studies

-Experiments involving pseudonyms have led to the discovery of the pseudoword effect, a phenomenon where non-words that are similar orthographically to real words give rise to more confusion, or "hits and false alarms," than other real words which are also similar in orthography.
-The reasoning behind this is focused on semantic meaning.
-Semantics help us more quickly differentiate between words that look similar, leading to the conclusion that the pseudoword effect is caused by a familiarity-based process.
+Experiments involving pseudonyms have led to the discovery of the pseudoword effect, a phenomenon where non-words that are similar in spelling to real words give rise to more confusion, or "hits and false alarms," than other similar-spelling yet real words.
+This is theorized to be caused by human's use of semantic meaning to differentiate between words that look similar, and that the pseudoword effect is caused by a familiarity-based process.

 Pseudowords are also often used in studies involving aphasia and other cognitive deficits.
 Particularly Broca’s aphasia has been associated with difficulties in processing pseudowords.
 In aphasia studies, they are often used to measure syllable frequency by having patients attempt to pronounce them.
 Also, patients with left hemisphere damage (LHD) tend to have significantly greater difficulty writing pseudowords than those with right hemisphere damage.
 This specific deficit is known as the lexicality effect.
 It occurs in the presence of perisylvian, rather than extrasylvian, damage in the left hemisphere.

 Pseudowords and reading ability

-In testing the ability of beginner readers, pseudowords are used due to their characteristics as pronounceable non-words.
+In testing the ability of beginning readers, pseudowords are used due to their characteristics as pronounceable non-words.
 Those with reading disabilities have a more difficult time pronouncing pseudowords.
 Because pseudowords are made using common syllables, it might be obvious that trouble in pronouncing them would be connected to trouble pronouncing real words.
 From these findings, nonsense word fluency is now considered to be a basic early literacy indicator.

 A standardized test for beginning readers, Dynamic Indicators of Basic Early Literacy Skills (DIBELS), shows high scores in pseudoword pronunciation being correlated with high scores in the reading of authentic words.
 Due to these findings, often pseudowords are used to train early readers to strengthen their morphological knowledge.

 There is evidence that suggests that higher scores on these tests, such as the Word-Pseudoword Reading Competence Test are highly correlated with other more general standardized tests, such as the Test for School Achievement and its subtests.
 Pseudoword pronunciation and spelling are associated with general reading comprehension and, more importantly, general, education-based achievement.